You are here:

 See, for example:

-If a student should withdraw from a summer academic program at Hampshire College for any reason, the program fee will be refunded according to the schedule below.
+For summer 2017: The full tuition balance is due by May 15, 2017.
+There are no tuition refunds available on or after June 1, 2017.
+If a student should withdraw from a summer academic program at Hampshire College for any reason, the program fee will be refunded according to the following schedule:

-The student's date of withdrawal is determined by the postmark on the written notification of withdrawal to the program.
+The student's date of withdrawal is determined by the postmark on the written notification of withdrawal from the program.

 Important arrival, check-in, and residence information for all participants is available here.
 Please note that you should plan to be on campus and settled into housing by noon on June 1, the day the program begins.

 This program incorporates some activities that might be physically challenging.
 We are committed to providing reasonable accommodations to any student who might require them.
 We encourage you to visit Hampshire's office of accessibility resources and services website, or get in touch with us if you have any questions at email@example.com.

 You'll find our ICP alumni all over the map engaging in creative, innovative work.
 We also have a strong alumni network and mailing list that is used to share information and current events that our alumni may be interested in.
 Here is a sampling of where some of our previous ICP participants are now: